-Each application will be evaluated and scored by a panel of independent readers.
-The ALSDE requires all readers submit a Vita/Résumé to ascertain their accomplishments and eligibility.
-Each reader is then thoroughly screened and must attend a grant reader training prior to the process.
-Readers also sign the ALSDE Conflict of Interest Policy.
-The readers will use the 21st CCLC Application Scoring Rubric as their evaluation instrument.
+Each application will be evaluated and scored by a panel of peer reviewers.
+The ALSDE requires all peer reviewers submit a Vita/Resume to ascertain their accomplishments and eligibility.
+Each peer reviewer is then thoroughly screened and must attend a peer reviewer training prior to the process.
+Peer reviewers also sign the ALSDE Conflict of Interest Agreement in a written format and within the scoring electronic system.

+The peer reviewer will use the 21st CCLC eGAP Scoring Rubric as their evaluation instrument.
 Applications are then scored based on the quality of the proposal and the capacity of the applicant to implement the program.
 Competitive priority points will only be added to applications that are in compliance with federal statute and exceed the standard base expectation.
 (Please refer to the Priorities portion of the RFA and the RFA Scoring Rubric).